joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/09/obituaries/lucien-smith-dead.html

 **Trump Is Delayed After Emergency Slide Deploys on New Air Force One**\
-`The mishap happened while the Qatari-donated jet was parked on the tarmac at Joint Base Andrews.
+`The mishap occurred while the Qatari-donated jet was parked on the tarmac at Joint Base Andrews.
 It delayed President Trump’s departure to a Republican convention in Dallas.`\
 https://www.nytimes.com/2026/09/09/us/politics/emergency-slide-air-force-one-trump.html

 **Los salvadoreños mantendrán sus protecciones contra la deportación de EE.
 UU. por ahora**\